 Legal professionals should be able to critically evaluate and select the right technology tools that best meet the specific needs of your practice.

-Whether it's choosing a legal research database, a case management system, or a collaboration platform, understanding the features, security protocols, and compatibility of these technologies is crucial.
+Whether it's a legal research database, a case management system, or a collaboration platform, understanding the features, security protocols, and compatibility of these technologies is crucial to choosing the best product for you.